rheav/rheav/README.md

 ## Howdy!
 I'm Victor

-**`Digital Artisan (Developer/Creator)`**
+**`Digital Artisan (Creator)`**

-I'm an indie (and aspiring) front-end developer working in tech and learning everything by myself (and with the help of others, let's be real).
+I'm a guy who likes to create stuff.
+Currently working in tech and learning everything by myself (and with the help of others, let's be real).

-Currently working as a Professional Services Engineer at Nuvemshop, and studying and practicing front-end (with some back-end, as well) development consistently.
+Today I work as a Professional Services Engineer at Nuvemshop, and I'm studying and practicing front-end (with some back-end, as well) development consistently.

 Creating stuff is something I love.
-Eventually, I create some useful stuff like [vtexSnitch](https://chromewebstore.google.com/detail/vtexsnitch/ppkpkhgopkfhngdnkkdlnndfnalekjpd "vtexSnitch"), an extension for Chromium browsers that offers detailed information about VTEX stores, which is used by roughly **10% of VTEX team globally**.
+Eventually, I create some useful stuff like [vtexSnitch](https://chromewebstore.google.com/detail/vtexsnitch/ppkpkhgopkfhngdnkkdlnndfnalekjpd "vtexSnitch"), an extension for Chromium browsers that offers detailed information about VTEX stores, which is used by roughly **30% of VTEX team globally**.

 ---